-After scouring the streets and alleys, we will share with you what we feel is some of the best street art in Singapore.
+After scouring the streets and alleys, Feet Do Travel share what we feel is some of the best street art in Singapore.

 To celebrate Singapore’s 50th birthday in 2015, the nationwide SG50 project commissioned many pieces.
 The murals reflect Singapore’s past, present and future, celebrating how far this country has come as a nation.

 I was seriously amazed at how much street art is around; we spent days seeking out the best and know we still missed a lot.
 To make our search easier, we used GPSmyCity to map out a walking tour for us.

 MRT: Little India - Downton Line (Blue) and North East Line (Purple)